Afsheen28/tech-511-cloud-linux/what-is-linux/README.md

 * They share whatever permissions are set under the “group” column.

+* E.g. chmod g+r filename.txt means that everyone in the file's group can read the file.

 ### If you give permissions to the Other entity, what does this mean?

 * The Other entity = applies to all other users on the system (not the owner, not in the group).

 * Typically the most restrictive, since it covers "everyone else."

+* e.g. chmod o+x file.sh lets any user on the system execute the file.

 ### You give the following permissions to a file: User permissions are read-only, Group permissions are read and write, Other permissions are read, write and execute.
 You are logged in as the user which is owner of the file.
 What permissions will you have on this file?
 Explain.